TheNerdOne/arvan-challenge/README.md

+# Arvan Challange

-# This is a challange for arvan cloud implemented with Vue 3 + Vite + pinia + typescript
+## This is a challange for arvanCloud co implemented with Vue 3 + Vite + pinia + typescript.

 it uses Vue 3 `<script setup>` SFCs.